machingclee/machingclee.github.io/static/media/189-aws-fargate.dcf58154.md

 ##### Back to ECS's Task Definition: Create a Service

-- We can start our deployment by simply running a task or creating a service using this task definition.
+- We can start our deployment by running a task or creating a service using this task definition.

   [![](/assets/tech/189/image-8.png)](/assets/tech/189/image-8.png)

-  We first proceed by creating a service directly.
+- Why there are two options?

+  - **Create service.** With this option we can set how many tasks are up and running, we can also set min and max number of tasks to handle sudden changes of traffic.

+  - **Run task.** However, not every task is readily scalable.

+    For example, if our web server is also a socket.io chat server, we need to scale it by subscribing and publishing to a redis client (see [here](/blog/article/Scaling-Websocket-Chat-Sever-by-Redis)) and change the mechanism of "client send message" in backend to adapt this change.

+    In such cases, we only want 1 task to be kept running.

-  Back to task definition, check our desired revision, and click Create service
+  Back to task definition, check our desired revision, we first proceed by "Create service".

 - Choose cluster (which groups our services), choose Launch type and choose FARGATE (default)